What is Concessional Financing?

 Eligibility for concessional financing varies between institutions and programs.
 Generally, countries with lower income levels, higher poverty rates, and limited access to commercial financing are given priority.
 The specific criteria may include a country’s Gross National Income (GNI) per capita, Human Development Index (HDI), and debt sustainability.

-Related Article: What Banks Finance Rebuilt Titles
+Related Article: What is FBO in Finance

 It’s important to note that concessional financing is not limited to grants or loans alone.
 It can also take the form of debt relief or debt restructuring initiatives.
 Debt relief programs aim to reduce the burden of existing debts, allowing countries to allocate more resources towards development rather than debt servicing.